Bedlam (1946 film): Cast

+Production

+Mark Robson said he reproduced "much of Hogarth’s The Rake's Progress in our film; in fact, we virtually used Hogarth as our art director.
+The dialogue was an amalgam of all kinds of eighteenth-century characters, including Lord Sandwich and various others."

 Release

 Theatrical release

 The movie recorded a loss of $40,000.

 Home media

-The film has been released on DVD by Warner Bros. as part of a double release with Isle Of The Dead and as part of the Val Lewton Horror Collection, and features a commentary by film historian Tom Weaver.
+The film was released on DVD by Warner Bros. as part of a double release with Isle of the Dead and as part of the Val Lewton Horror Collection, featuring a commentary by film historian Tom Weaver.

+A Warner Bros “Archive Collection” blu-ray double bill with Lewton’s The Ghost Ship was released in the US and UK in 2023 (also directed by Mark Robson), retaining the Tom Weaver commentary.